My valid PSBT file produces warning "Troublesome Change Outs"

 Light is RED after a firmware upgrade?

 This can happen normally during the upgrade process and isn't a cause for concern, as long as you are one doing the upgrade and have maintained physical possession of the device during the process.
-You can reset the light to green easily.
+You can reset the light to green by 'blessing' the firmware.